Invoicing and Tax regulation in Italy

 • If the invoice is not correctly communicated, there is an administrative penalty ranging from €2 to €400 for each invoice.
 The penalty is halved if the correction is made within 15 days.

-Streamline Global Invoicing and Digital Reporting with Space Invoices
+Achieving Global Invoicing and Tax Compliance with Space Invoices

-One way to comply with (e-)invoicing, tax and reporting regulations in Italy is to use a provider like Space Invoices.
+One way to comply with (e-)invoicing, tax, and reporting regulations in Italy is to use a provider like Space Invoices.

 You will be able to: